-For immediate release Oct.
-2, 2018
+For immediate release March 7, 2019

 If you are interested in finding out more, please get in touch.

-For further information, interviews, and publication-quality photographs, please contact Matt Hall at 902.980.0130 or write us at firstname.lastname@example.org.
+About Agile: We are a scientific computing company that operates all over the world.
+For further information, interviews, and publication-quality photographs, please contact Matt Hall at 902.980.0130 or write to us at email@example.com.
 Visit agilescientific.com to see more of what we do.